leafo/lua-twitter/README.md

 # Reference

+Before getting started you'll need a *consumer key* and *consumer secret*.
+To get those you'll need to create an app at <https://apps.twitter.com>.

 There are a few ways to authenticate with the Twitter API.
-The easiest way is to request without a user context using your Twitter application keys.
-You'll need a `consumer_key` and `consumer_secret`
+The easiest way is to request without a user context using the cosnumer keys:

-Create a Twitter API client like this:

 ```lua
 local Twitter = require("twitter").Twitter